LoginRadius/apidocs/database/supportdocs/docs/authentication/quick-start/standard-login.md

 # Standard Login Introduction

-Standard Login workflow is a fundamental component of LoginRadius, which allows you to provide your customers with a seamless authentication flow leveraging a unique ID (Email or Username) and password.
-It consists of Registration, Login, Customer Profile and Password Management features.
+The Standard Login workflow is a fundamental component of LoginRadius, providing customers with a seamless authentication experience using a unique ID (email or username) and password.
+This workflow encompasses Registration, Login, Customer Profile, and Password Management features.

-You can quickly set up the desired interfaces and workflows via easy configurations and customizations in the LoginRadius Admin Console.
-Upon defining the system requirements, LoginRadius gives you the flexibility to quickly use LoginRadius forms into your ecosystem while maintaining the ability to meet your specific customer flows and designs.
+Through straightforward configurations and customizations in the LoginRadius Admin Console, you can easily set up the desired interfaces and workflows.
+By defining your system requirements, LoginRadius offers the flexibility to integrate LoginRadius forms into your ecosystem quickly while still allowing you to tailor the experience to meet your specific customer flows and design preferences.

 ## Standard Login Guide

-This guide will take you through the process of setup and implementation of a basic Standard Login flow.
-It covers everything you need to configure in your LoginRadius account and deploy onto your web application for implementing the standard set of Email and Password based Login, Registration and Password Management forms.
+This guide will walk you through the setup and implementation of a basic Standard Login flow.
+It covers everything you need to configure in your LoginRadius account and deploy onto your web application, enabling the standard set of email and password-based login, registration, and password management forms.

  > **Pre-requisites:** Basic knowledge of HTML/JavaScript.